patevs/notes/README.md

 # Notes

-> Notable notes on various topics of development.
+> This is a collection of short articles and notes about things I have learned mostly pertaining to various topics of software development.

+I borrowed this idea from [jbranchaud/til](https://github.com/jbranchaud/til).

 ---